CRPA / Anti-jam Antenna Testing

 Planar arrays

-More complex arrays can be formed with a 2D grid of elements, called a planar array.
-This type of array can form a beam in azimuth (horizontal angle) and elevation (vertical angle) and is contrasted with a linear array in Figure 13.
+We have used linear arrays to simplify our discussion, but more complex arrays can be formed with a 2D grid of elements, called a planar array.
+This type of array can form a beam in azimuth (horizontal angle) and elevation (vertical angle) and is contrasted with a linear array in Figure 9.

 The array response observed from a circular pattern is based on the location of each element in the array and the complex response of each antenna.
 As previously discussed, these weighted parameters produce an amplitude (signal strength) and phase shift (signal timing) of the signal received on each element, which will be processed in the receiver to optimize the performance of the desired signal.